luona-dev/TEGKnowledge/index.md

 # Welcome to the TEG Knowledge Base

 <!-- This knowledge base contains a collection of insights, tutorials, and documentation to help you understand [your subject/topic]. -->
-For now this knowledge abse does not include that much...
+For now this knowledge base does not include that much...

 ## Learnings